nthnerr/Joos/README.md

 # JOOS

-**JOOS** is a simple, fast MP4 exporter for Adobe After Effects.
-It uses FFmpeg to export high-quality H.264 videos directly from your Render Queue, skipping the need for Adobe Media Encoder.
+**JOOS** is a simple, high-performance MP4 exporter for Adobe After Effects.
+It bridges the After Effects Render Queue with FFmpeg to deliver professional H.264 files without the extra steps.

 [Download Latest Release](https://github.com/nthnerr/Joos/releases)

 ---

-## Features
+## Why use JOOS?

-* **One-Click Export:** Create MP4s without leaving After Effects.
+* **No Adobe Media Encoder:** Skip the heavy background processes and "Connecting to Dynamic Link" delays.
-* **No Media Encoder Needed:** Uses a built-in engine for faster, lighter processing.
+* **Faster Pipeline:** Replaces the manual workflow of exporting a massive AVI/ProRes file and then using Handbrake or other software to convert it to MP4.
-* **Auto-Cleanup:** Automatically deletes temporary files after the export is finished.
+* **One-Click Workflow:** Go from your timeline to a finished MP4 in a single action.
-* **Cross-Platform:** Works on both Windows and macOS.
+* **Automatic Cleanup:** Intermediate master files are deleted automatically once the MP4 is ready.

 ## Installation

 1. **Download** and extract the latest JOOS zip file.
-2. **Move** the `JOOS.jsx` file and the `bin` folder into your After Effects ScriptUI Panels folder:
+2. **Move** the `JOOS.jsx` file and the `bin` folder into your ScriptUI Panels folder:
     * **Windows:** `...\Adobe After Effects <version>\Support Files\Scripts\ScriptUI Panels`
     * **macOS:** `/Applications/Adobe After Effects <version>/Scripts/ScriptUI Panels`
 3. **Restart After Effects** and open the tool via **Window > JOOS.jsx**.